Second Sunday of Lent (Year A)

 Following Jesus is not something we ought to do half way.
 If we want to be a true follower of Christ then we, too, need to drink the chalice of His Precious Blood deep into our souls and to be nourished by that gift so that we are ready and willing to give of ourselves to the point of a total sacrifice.
 We need to be ready and willing to hold nothing back, even if that means the greatest of sacrifice.

-True, very few people will be called to be literal martyrs like these Apostles were, but we are ALL called to be martyrs in spirit.
+True, very few people will be called to be literal martyrs, but we are ALL called to be martyrs in spirit.
 This means that we must be so completely given over to Christ and His will that we have died to ourselves.

 Reflect, today, upon Jesus asking you this question, “Can you drink of the chalice that I am going to drink?”
 Can you willingly give everything, holding nothing back?
 Can your love of God and others be so complete and total that you are a martyr in the truest sense of the word?
 Resolve to say “Yes,” drink the chalice of His Precious Blood and daily offer your life in total sacrifice.
 It’s worth it and you can do it!